agl-alexglopez/agl-alexglopez.github.io/_posts/2025-08-01-rosetta-stones-and-mazes-the-premise.md

 - Place a start and finish square within the built maze.
 - Output the solving process to the terminal, ideally in real time.

-I choose the terminal as the display medium for this program because it is essential to most programming languages' input and output systems.
-One could choose to create an application with a window for this task, more in the style of game development, but the goal is to quickly get up and running with immediate feedback on the program.
+I pick the terminal as the display medium for this program because it is essential to most programming languages' input and output systems.
+One could decide to create an application with a window for this task, more in the style of game development, but the goal is to quickly get up and running with immediate feedback on the program.
 The terminal is the simplest tool for such a goal.
 However, this program could be easily extended to pursue a windowed implementation (remember a high complexity ceiling is a good thing for a Rosetta Stone program).

 ## Try for Yourself

 In the remainder of this series we will explore how to approach this Rosetta Stone program in such a way that we hit all the points from the earlier table.
 Before continuing the series, now would be a good time to attempt this program.
-The problem statement is somewhat open ended which leaves plenty of opportunity for creativity and research.
+The problem statement is somewhat open-ended which leaves plenty of opportunity for creativity and research.

 ## Conclusion